 What if my pull requests aren’t accepted?

-What if I don’t make at least five pull requests by midnight October 31?
+What if I don’t make at least four pull requests by midnight October 31?

 As long as you registered for Hacktoberfest, you’ll still get some free stickers in the mail.
 So it’s still worth registering, even if you’re too busy to participate.

 Are there any in-person Hacktoberfest events I can attend and get help with my pull requests?